Tochukz/AWS-Solution-Architect/Udemy-Stephane-Maarek/section-11-classic-solution-architect/extra-11.1/extra-11.1.md

-# Lesson 127B: Beanstalk Hands On with Variation
+# Extra 11.1: Beanstalk Hands On with Variation

 ### Description

-This configuration is a variation of hands-on-127.
+This configuration is a variation of `hands-on-127`.
 It used `ConfigurationTemplate` for it's Beanstalk Environment resource.
 It also configures the use of _Elastic Load Balancer_ for the Beanstalk Environment.